Grammatical case: Case order

-The traditional case order (nom-gen-dat-acc) was expressed for the first time in The Art of Grammar in the 2nd century BC:
+The traditional case order (nom-gen-dat-acc) was expressed for the first time in The Art of Grammar in the 2nd century BCE:

 Latin grammars, such as Ars grammatica, followed the Greek tradition, but added the ablative case of Latin.
 Later other European languages also followed that Graeco-Roman tradition.

 However, for some languages, such as Latin, due to case syncretism the order may be changed for convenience, where the accusative or the vocative cases are placed after the nominative and before the genitive.
 For example:

 For similar reasons, the customary order of the four cases in Icelandic is nominative–accusative–dative–genitive, as illustrated below: